syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/how-to/custom-file-provider.md

 ```

-We can handle the 3 cases here.
+need to handle the 3 cases here.
   - Save
   - Keep Both (action name will be **keepboth**)
   - Replace (action name will be **replace**)